wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ### Recurring payments

-To enable [recurring payments](/tools/recurring-payments) in your MultiSafepay Test Control, email our Integration Team at <integration@multisafepay.com>
+To enable [recurring payments](/tools/recurring-payments) in your MultiSafepay Test Control, email the Integration Team at <integration@multisafepay.com>

 ### SEPA Direct Debit